 To get to your Friends List Window:

-- While logged into Discord, left-click the Discord icon at the top-left of the screen (this should be listed above the list of servers you’re involved in.
+- While logged into Discord, click the Discord icon at the top-left of the screen (this should be listed above the list of servers you’re involved in.

 - From the Discord Menu, click on the Friends icon located to the right of your servers list.

 When you have friends already added, you can sort them all through the Friends List Window.
 There are a few tabs to swap between depending on how you want the list displayed: